Table of Contents

 This plant in Wisconsin is just the beginning.
 Foxconn is planning to open production facilities in Ohio, Pennsylvania, Michigan, Illinois, Indiana and Texas.

-“Our investment in the U.S. will focus on these states because they are the heart of the country’s manufacturing sector,” CEO Terry Gou recently told investors.
+“Our investment in the U.S. will focus on these states because they are the heart of the country’s manufacturing sector,” company founder Terry Gou told investors.
 “We are bringing the entire industrial chain back to the traditional manufacturing region of the U.S.”

-With all this in the works, you can see why Wall Street is loading up on shares… even while it’s trading off the U.S. exchanges.
+With all this in the works, you can see why Wall Street is loading up on shares… even while the company is trading off U.S. exchanges.

-As I mentioned in my story, Blackrock is a believer, holding more than 3.3% of the shares.
-Vanguard has recently grabbed another 4.3 million shares.
-And Invesco added more than 9.5 million to its holdings!
+As I mentioned in my story, BlackRock is a believer, holding nearly 3% of the shares.
+And it just recently grabbed another 430,000 shares.
+Vanguard is an even larger shareholder with a 3.14% stake.
 They recognize that as Foxconn’s U.S. presence becomes stronger, the demand for its stock will only rise.

 It may even get listed on the U.S. exchanges once it gains more notoriety.